Cordyceps gunnii: Microscopic features

 The fungus’ perithecia are embedded into the stroma with papillate openings on surface.
 Asci are cylindrical with 8 ascospores.
 The ascospores are filiform, hyaline, multiseptated, breaking into cylindrical and short, 1-celled secondary ascospores.

 Ecology

-This fungus will be found growing out of Lepidopteran larvae's heads; specifically, it targets Hepialidae family, a group known as the Ghost Moths.
-One known host is the larvae of Phassus excresens.
-The larva will burrow underground when affected by this fungus, which will grow from the head of the caterpillar up out of the burrow and expose itself to the air where it can release spores.
+C. gunnii is most commonly found growing out of the heads of moth larvae; specifically, it targets the Hepialidae family, a group known as the ghost moths.
+One such documented host is the larvae of Phassus excresens.
+The larva will burrow underground when infected with the fungus, which will grow from the head of the caterpillar up out of the burrow and expose itself to the air where it can release spores.

 Geographical distribution

 Anhui, Guangdong, Guizhou, Henan, Hunan, Jiangxi, Sichuan and Yunnan provinces of China as well as Australia.

 Uses

 Cultural

-This species and other Cordyceps species have been used for a long time as traditional Chinese medicines.
-The current price of 1 Kilogram of this mushroom is about $2000, each year roughly ten tons are harvested.
+C. gunnii and other Cordyceps species have been used for a long time as traditional Chinese medicines.
+As of 2017, the current price of 1 kilogram of this cordyceps is about $2000.
+Each year roughly ten tons are harvested.